gobeyondidentity/developer-docs/docs/integration-guides/aws-cognito.md

 This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for an AWS Cognito User Pool.

-In this guide you will:
+In this guide, you will:
  - Configure Beyond Identity as an OIDC provider for AWS Cognito
  - Configure AWS Cognito as an OIDC client in Beyond Identity
  - Test the authorization code flow using the Amazon Cognito hosted UI